lsst-tstn/tstn-027/index.rst

    :name: fig-ats-stop-all

    The button located in LOVE to rapidly stop all telescope and dome motion.
-   This button should be readily available and pressued by observers when experiencing and earthquake.
+   This button should be readily available and pressed by observers when experiencing and earthquake and will gracefully stop all motion.

 Upon installation of the GIS, the E-stop will also be activated after several seconds, once the motion has ceased from the controlled stop above.
+When the E-stop is activated, the brakes will engage and CSCs will go into fault state.
+Recovery will require disengaging the E-stop using the `E-stop Reset Procedure <https://tstn-004.lsst.io/#e-stop-reset-procedure>`_.

 ..
 Note::
    For the code snippets found in this procedure, it is assumed you are running out of the `Auxtel Daily-Checkout Notebook`_ and have run the cells to instantiate the control classes.